Artistic touch: no shortage of galleries in Charlottesville

 Piedmont Virginia Community College Galleries, College Dr.- During the academic year, the North and South Galleries of the V. Earl Dickinson Building serve up imaginative group exhibitions as well as showcases of noteworthy individual artists.
 Always worth the trip up the hill!
 When school is in session, Mon-Fri, 7:30am-10pm.
 In the summer, Mon-Th, 8am-6pm.
 961-5381.

-The Second Street Gallery, Corner of Second and E. Water Sts.- With its move to the City Center for the Arts, SSG added the Dové Gallery, suitable for installations and video projects, to its main exhibition space.
+The Second Street Gallery, 115 2nd St. SE.- With its move to the City Center for the Arts, SSG added the Dové Gallery, suitable for installations and video projects, to its main exhibition space.
 Cutting-edge contemporary art by regional, national, and international artists comes in monthly doses.
 Tu-Sat, 11am-6pm.
 977-7284.

 Les Yeux du Monde, 841 Wolf Trap Road- This gallery leans toward sophisticated single-artist shows, with an occasional group event.
 A favorite exhibit space for regional artists and UVA art faculty, Les Yeux du Monde is located in a striking W.C.
 Clark–designed building with spectacular views both inside and out.
 Th–Sun, 1-5pm.
 973-5566.

-The Niche in the Fine Arts Library, Fiske Kimball Fine Arts Library, Bayly Dr.- A large, flat-screen monitor, an Apple computer, headphones, and comfy chairs make for a small gallery screening experimental film and video works by artists from across the country.
+The Niche in the Fine Arts Library, Fiske Kimball Fine Arts Library on Bayly Dr.- A large, flat-screen monitor, an Apple computer, headphones, and comfy chairs make for a small gallery screening experimental film and video works by artists from across the country.
 Mon-Fri, 9am-8pm.
 924-6938.

-The Bridge, 209 Monticello Road- The Bridge Progressive Arts Initiative not only offers rotating exhibits in its flexible gallery space, it also sponsors and collaborates on numerous community projects that use the arts to educate and get people involved.
+The Bridge Progressive Arts Initiative, 209 Monticello Road- The Bridge Progressive Arts Initiative not only offers rotating exhibits in its flexible gallery space, it also sponsors and collaborates on numerous community projects that use the arts to educate and get people involved.
 Plus, it offers film screenings, poetry readings, and music performances.
 Wed-Sat, 12-3pm.
 984-5669.

-The Garage, 250 N. First St. Although itty-bitty, this art space located in a refurbished garage features some of the most cutting-edge shows in the 'ville.
+The Garage, located on 1st St. between Market and Jefferson Streets.
+Although itty-bitty, this art space located in a refurbished garage features some of the most cutting-edge shows in the 'ville.
 Hours by appointment. http://thegarage-cville.com/.

 Chroma Projects Art Laboratory, 418 E. Main St. on the Downtown Mall- Located in an old flower shop, Chroma Projects offers monthly exhibitions in its front space, as well as a warren of nooks showcasing individual artists.
 Owner and curator Deborah McCleod's eye for contemporary work is always interesting.
 Wed–Sat, 11am-5pm.
 202-0269.